Eberhard Westhofen

 Eberhard Westhofen (1820 1892) was a German architect and building official.
 He worked as a country architect in Cologne until 1847 and then as 'city architect' in Düsseldorf.

 Life

 In November 1850 he married Johanna, a née von Thenen and moved into a flat on Bolkerstraße.
-In 1854 he moved to Wasserstraße in Schwanenspiegel.
+In 1854 he moved to Wasserstraße by Schwanenspiegel.
 In 1888 Westhofen retired and received the Order of the Red Eagle IV.
 Class.
 Last residence at Grabbeplatz 2, Eberhard Westhofen died in 1892.

 Realisations

 Höhere Bürgerschule am Fürstenwall, corner of Florastraße, 1888.